Using AI, it is possible to detect faulty components in vehicles

-The company Hella Gutmann develops intelligent solutions for the repair and maintenance of cars and motorbikes of all makes and models, especially in cooperation with independent garages.
+Hella Gutmann develops intelligent solutions for the repair and maintenance of cars and motorcycles of all brands and models, particularly in collaboration with independent workshops.

-In the AI Marketplace, the company’s primary focus is AI-assisted vehicle diagnostics.
-Traditionally, potentially defective components in the vehicle are identified using fault codes and sensor values.
-Currently, a mechanic needs a lot of time in the workshop as well as extensive automotive knowledge in order to make a well-founded diagnosis on the basis of read-out error codes or measured sensor values (e.g. injection quantity).
-In addition, a large number of different vehicle brands are repaired in independent workshops, which increases the complexity.
+On the AI Marketplace, the company focuses on AI-based vehicle diagnostics.
+Traditionally, potentially faulty components in vehicles are identified based on error codes and sensor values.
+Currently, mechanics require a significant amount of time in the workshop and extensive automotive knowledge to make informed diagnoses based on retrieved error codes or measured sensor values (e.g., injection quantity).
+Additionally, independent workshops repair a large number of different vehicle brands, which increases complexity.

-Furthermore, it is examined whether common models from the field of machine learning are suitable for application to vehicle diagnostics.
-Finally, these models are integrated into a prediction model for defective components.
-This prediction model will be optimised step by step through feedback from automotive experts and transferred into a demonstrator for AI-assisted vehicle diagnostics.
+Furthermore, the suitability of common machine learning models for application in vehicle diagnostics will be investigated.
+Finally, these models will be integrated into a predictive model for faulty components.
+This predictive model will be gradually optimized through feedback from automotive experts and transformed into a demonstrator for AI-based vehicle diagnostics.

 A demonstrator for the AI Marketplace

-With this project, Hella Gutmann is developing a demonstrator in the form of a service that uses machine learning models to provide a list of potentially defective components for a specific automotive diagnostic case.
-In the future, the integration of this service into a product is planned.
-With the help of this AI solution, it will be possible in future for mechanics to better manage the complexity that arises from different vehicle types and thus also to carry out vehicle diagnostics significantly faster.
+With this project, Hella Gutmann is developing a demonstrator in the form of a service that utilizes machine learning models to provide a list of potentially faulty components for a specific vehicle diagnostic case.
+Integration of this service into a product is planned for the future.
+With the help of this AI solution, mechanics will be able to better manage the complexity arising from different vehicle types and significantly expedite the vehicle diagnostic process.

 Please let us know your concern, and we will take care of the rest.